Hui-Ying/Qiskit/README.md

 # Quantum Error Correction
 - The bit flip code [[1]](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.32.3266)
+Quantum error correction is needed for quantum computers, and here in this code a quantum error simulation was added to simulate the quantum errors appeared in quantum computers.
 - The sign flip code
 - The Shor code
 - Surface code